x7zhong/WRF_DL_Cu/README.md

 ### phys
 module_cu_mskf_dl_replace.F:
-subroutine infer_init_cu: used to initialize the ML-based mskf cumulus scheme, this is called in main/wrf.F subrountine infer_run_cu: used to run the the ML-based mskf cumulus scheme subroutine save_fortran_array: used to save wrf variables into npy or npz files
+subroutine infer_init_cu: used to initialize the ML-based mskf cumulus scheme, this is called in main/wrf.F，the dl model to be called is in the test/em_real/model subrountine infer_run_cu: used to run the the ML-based mskf cumulus scheme subroutine save_fortran_array: used to save wrf variables into npy or npz files